I’m thrilled to take you on a shopping experience with me – introducing Shop with Us* – my website’s newest development.

-Then see where to allocate what you keep.
+Then, see where to allocate what you keep.
 For example, you might already have a logical space in your home for those items.
-In that case, merge the items you gathered with corresponding objects in their designated home space.
+In that case, merge your gathered items with corresponding objects in their designated home space.

 Note that if you run out of space to place all items together, you can purge items by evaluating the entirety of your collection.
 If this does not give you the needed area, consider an alternative space for these items.
 The important thing is to keep the same type of items together.

 Set up the following boxes to collect four types of paper:

 File (all documents you decide to keep in paper format)

 Digitize (paper to be digitized and let go of print)

 Keep paper to digitize in a separate box and set aside as a project for the near future.

 Every piece of paper needs a decision, and every piece you keep needs a permanent home in a file.

 Important and official documents such as birth certificates, social security cards, passports, and the like need their file, so you will always know where the most important things are.

 You will want to make a “Medical” folder for each household member.
 Here is where you file medical records, EOBs, insurance, etc. If you have too much paper in this category, you may need to have Medical-Records, Medical EOBs, Medical-Insurance, etc.